Fact-checked

 70

 Propranolol should not be prescribed for obstructive lung diseases.
-This may make it difficult to resuscitate if bleeding occurs.
-In addition, it promotes the development of encephalopathy.
-In propranolol, the effect of "first passage" is significantly pronounced, therefore, with far-reaching cirrhosis, in which excretion of the drug by the liver is delayed, unpredictable reactions are possible.
+It may complicate resuscitation measures in the event of bleeding.
+In addition, it contributes to the development of encephalopathy.
+Propranolol has a significant first-pass effect, so in advanced cirrhosis, in which the liver's elimination of the drug is slow, unpredictable reactions are possible.

 In particular, propranolol somewhat suppresses mental activity.

-A meta-analysis of studies on prophylactic sclerotherapy has revealed generally unsatisfactory results.
-No data on the effectiveness of sclerotherapy in preventing the first episode of bleeding or improving survival.
+A meta-analysis of studies of prophylactic sclerotherapy found generally unsatisfactory results.
+There was no evidence that sclerotherapy was effective in preventing the first bleeding episode or improving survival.
 Prophylactic sclerotherapy is not recommended.

 Diagnosis of bleeding

-In the clinical picture of bleeding from varicose-esophageal veins of the esophagus, in addition to the symptoms observed in other sources of gastrointestinal bleeding, symptoms of portal hypertension are noted.
+In the clinical picture of bleeding from varicose veins of the esophagus, in addition to the symptoms observed with other sources of gastrointestinal bleeding, symptoms of portal hypertension are noted.

-Bleeding from varicose-dilated veins with cirrhosis adversely affects hepatocytes.
-The reason for this may be a reduction in oxygen delivery due to anemia or an increase in metabolic needs due to protein breakdown after bleeding.
-Reducing blood pressure reduces blood flow in the hepatic artery, which supplies blood to the nodes of regeneration, so that necrosis is possible.
-Increasing the absorption of nitrogen from the intestine often leads to the development of the hepatic coma.
-Deterioration of hepatocyte function can cause jaundice or ascites.
+Bleeding from varicose veins in cirrhosis adversely affects hepatocytes.
+This may be due to decreased oxygen delivery due to anemia or increased metabolic needs due to protein breakdown after bleeding.
+A decrease in blood pressure reduces blood flow in the hepatic artery, which supplies blood to the regenerative nodes, which may lead to their necrosis.
+Increased nitrogen absorption from the intestine often leads to the development of hepatic coma.
+Deterioration of hepatocyte function may provoke jaundice or ascites.

-In all cases, an endoscopic examination should be performed to identify the source of bleeding).
-Mandatory also ultrasound for determining the lumen of portal and hepatic veins and for the exclusion of volume education, for example hepatocellular carcinoma.
+In all cases, an endoscopic examination should be performed to identify the source of bleeding.
+An ultrasound scan is also required to determine the lumen of the portal and hepatic veins and to exclude a volumetric formation, such as hepatocellular carcinoma.

-Based on the biochemical analysis of blood it is impossible to differentiate bleeding from varicose-dilated veins from ulcerative.
+Based on a biochemical blood test, it is impossible to differentiate bleeding from varicose veins from ulcerative bleeding.

 Forecast

-With cirrhosis, the lethality from bleeding from varicose-veins is about 40% for each episode.
-In 60% of patients, bleeding recurs before discharge from the hospital; the mortality rate for 2 years is 60%.
+In cirrhosis, mortality from variceal bleeding is about 40% for each episode.
+In 60% of patients, bleeding recurs before discharge from the hospital; mortality within 2 years is 60%.

-The prognosis is determined by the severity of liver-cell insufficiency.
-The triad of unfavorable signs - jaundice, ascites and encephalopathy - is accompanied by an 80% mortality rate.
-The annual survival rate at low risk (group A and B by Child) is about 70%, and at high risk (group C on Child) - about 30%.
-The definition of survival is based on the presence of encephalopathy, prothrombin time and the number of doses of blood transfused within the previous 72 hours.
-The prognosis is worse with alcoholic liver damage, since he has a more pronounced impairment of hepatocyte function.
-Abstinence from alcohol significantly improves prognosis.
-If the activity of chronic hepatitis is maintained, the prognosis is also unfavorable.
+The prognosis is determined by the severity of hepatocellular insufficiency.
+The triad of unfavorable signs - jaundice, ascites and encephalopathy - is accompanied by 80% mortality.
+The one-year survival rate in low-risk (Child groups A and B) is about 70%, and in high-risk (Child group C) - about 30%.
+The determination of survival is based on the presence of encephalopathy, prothrombin time and the number of units of blood transfused during the previous 72 hours.
+The prognosis is worse in alcoholic liver disease, since in it the impairment of hepatocyte function is more pronounced.
+Abstinence from alcohol significantly improves the prognosis.
+If chronic hepatitis remains active, the prognosis is also unfavorable.
 In primary biliary cirrhosis (PBC), bleeding is relatively well tolerated.

-Survival is worse with low blood flow velocity in the portal vein, determined by Doppler ultrasound.
+Survival is worse with low portal vein flow velocity as determined by Doppler ultrasound.

-The value of hepatocyte function emphasizes the fact that, with its relative safety, for example in schistosomiasis, noncyrrotic portal hypertension in India and Japan and with portal vein thrombosis, the bleeding prognosis is relatively favorable.
+The importance of hepatocyte function is emphasized by the fact that when it is relatively preserved, for example in schistosomiasis, non-cirrhotic portal hypertension in India and Japan, and in portal vein thrombosis, the prognosis for bleeding is relatively favorable.

-When hospitalized for bleeding from varicose veins of the esophagus in all patients, the hepatic-cellular function of Child is evaluated.
-Bleeding can continue, so careful monitoring is necessary.
-If possible, it should be carried out in the intensive care unit by specially trained personnel with in-depth knowledge of hepatology.
-The patient from the very beginning should be observed jointly by the therapist and the surgeon, who must coordinate the treatment tactics.
+When hospitalized for bleeding from esophageal varices, all patients undergo Child's liver function assessment.
+Bleeding may continue, so careful monitoring is necessary.
+If possible, it should be performed in an intensive care unit by specially trained personnel with in-depth knowledge of hepatology.
+The patient should be monitored from the very beginning by a therapist and a surgeon, who should agree on the treatment tactics.

 Group